5 Benefits of the Internet of Things (IoT) for SMBs

 4. Improved Customer Experience

-While IoT technology has so far mostly influenced back-end processes because of its relatively new presence, today’s IoT has meant that omnichannel strategies have completely upended the way consumers approach their relationships with businesses.
+While IoT technology mostly influenced back-end processes because of its relatively new presence, newer IoT uses have completely upended the way consumers approach their relationships with businesses.

 The modern customer expects to be able to interact with businesses through their phone, whether that’s using an automated chatbot, a reliable mobile website, or a dedicated app.